16 Mar 2017 by Olga Brighton

-If you need to travel with your beloved pet, there are lots of things to think about and several procedures and guidelines to follow.
+If you need to travel with a pet, there are lots of things to think about and several procedures and guidelines to follow.

 Before your trip, you will need to schedule a visit to your vet to check your pet’s health and fitness, and to check for fleas or ticks.
 Many countries have strict requirements about your pet having the right vaccination before entering their borders.
 Wise pet owners who travel with pets also ensure they are microchipped, which will help locate them if the unthinkable happens and they get lost.